 COMMITTEE AND TEAM WORK

 Sexual Assault and Misconduct Advisory Committee (SAMAC): The committee was created in Fall 2017 to be the primary University-wide body to regularly examine institutional, cultural, and systemic factors that influence sexual misconduct on campus and to oversee the implementation of the eleven recommendations made by the Sexual Assault and Misconduct Task Force to the President in 2017 after the University’s first-ever climate survey on sexual assault and sexual misconduct.
 This group of students, faculty, and staff met biweekly for the 2017-2018 and 2018-2019 academic years and focused their work on a number of projects including an accountability mechanism for mandatory bystander intervention training, a student-led sober intervenor program, enhanced training for GUPD, programming for marginalized student populations, feedback mechanisms for specific offices, recommended syllabus language for faculty, and the establishment of a Coordinated Community Response Team (CCRT) expected to launch in fall 2019.

 2019 Sexual Assault and Misconduct Climate Survey: In Spring 2019, the University launched its second Sexual Assault and Misconduct Climate Survey along with 32 other schools convened by the Association of American Universities (AAU).
 The survey was distributed to the entire student population (not including the Georgetown University-Qatar campus).
 The survey allows us to examine the prevalence and incidence of sexual assault in our community, attitudes among students about our campus climate, and knowledge and awareness of available university resources.
 To promote participation, the University sponsored a marketing and email campaign that lasted for the survey’s five-week duration.
 The results will enable the University to assess the impact of recommendations and new programming implemented after the first student-wide survey distributed in 2016.
 The University’s overall response rate was 51% in 2016.
-The results of the Spring 2019 survey are expected to be released in Fall 2019.
+The results of the Spring 2019 survey were released in Fall 2019.

 TRAINING AND EDUCATION